thewtex/thesis/high_freq_plaque/high_freq_plaque.rst

 Endarterectomy specimens are retrieved immediately following surgery for scanning and returned the same day to pathology for analysis and histology preparation.
 Samples are examined in a water bath and suspended between two catheter sheaths.
-A picture of the experimental setup is shown in |apparatus|.
+A photograph  of the experimental setup is shown in |apparatus|.

 .. image:: images/apparatus.png
   :align: center